Andreaaaaaaaa/figmaNotebook/README.md

     python3 main.py
     ```

+4.  **Admin UI (Configuration)**:
+    To manage sources and test connections visually:
+    ```bash
+    python3 -m streamlit run admin.py
+    ```
+    This will open a web page where you can:
+    - Add/Remove monitoring sources.
+    - Enable/Disable sources.
+    - Test connections and run trial scrapes.
+    - Manually send notifications to WeCom.

 ## Deployment (GitHub Actions)

 You can run this script automatically using GitHub Actions (free for public/private repos).